glotzerlab/software/README.md

 The ``build.sh`` script builds all of the images and tags them with the current date code.

+``build_testing.sh`` builds all of the images as local singularity images for testing.
+Use this script to test images prior to deploying them on the docker and singularity hubs.

 ## Singularity

 Singularity's docker pull support is flaky. ``build.sh`` generates a ``Singulartiy`` file for each cluster for